postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-overview.md

 ## Viewing API deployments in Postman

 After connecting to an API gateway, you can view the deployment history for your API schemas in Postman.
-Select **APIs** in the sidebar, select an API and version, and then select the **Deployments** tab.
+Select **APIs** in the sidebar and select an API.
+Under **Power up your API**, select **Deployments**.

-The **Deployments** tab displays details about recent deployments and your API gateway:

 * **Amazon API Gateway** - View the active deployment for each stage, recent exports from Postman, and details about each deployment.
 You can also export or deploy your HTTP API schema from Postman to your gateway.
 Learn more about [Viewing Amazon API gateway deployments](/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws/#viewing-amazon-api-gateway-deployments).
 * **Apigee X** - View details about your Apigee API proxy and proxy endpoints.
 You can also view details about your Apigee environments.
 Learn more about [Viewing Apigee X deployments](/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-apigee/#viewing-apigee-x-deployments).